open-component-model/ocm-spec/doc/appendix/A/OCIRegistry/README.md

   `application/vnd.ocm.software.component-descriptor.v2+yaml+tar`

-TODO: decide which media type to use for v3 descriptors.

 The descriptor layer contains a tar archive with at least a single file with the name `component-descriptor.yaml` containing the component descriptor of the component version.
 This file should always be the first file in the tar archive.